open-duelyst/duelyst/CONTRIBUTING.md

 If the contribution solves an open issue, you can automatically close that issue when the PR is merged.
 To do this, include the text "Closes #1234" in the PR description (to automatically close issue #1234).

 When you open a pull request, some tasks will automatically start in our Continuous Integration (CI) environment to lint and test the code.
 We use [Github Actions](https://github.com/features/actions) for CI, so you can see the status and results of these tasks right in the pull request itself.

 Once the PR has been reviewed and accepted, it will be merged into the `main` branch.
 At this point, you are now an OpenDuelyst developer.
 Congratulations!

+## Versioning <a id="versioning" />

+OpenDuelyst uses [Semantic Versioning](https://semver.org/) for its releases.
+In version `1.96.17`, `1` is the `MAJOR` version, `96` is the `MINOR` version, and `17` is the `PATCH` version.

+For OpenDuelyst, the `MAJOR` version should not exceed `1`.
+Note that the immediate release after `1.99` is `1.100` and not `2.0.0`.

 ## Where to Get Help <a id="get-help" />